Princess Diana’s Presence Was Felt Throughout Royal Wedding As Prince Harry Paid Touching Tribute To His Mom

 “My mother had just died, and I had to walk a long way behind her coffin, surrounded by thousands of people watching me while millions more did on television,” he told Newsweek in a 2017 interview.
 His face hardens.
 “I don’t think any child should be asked to do that, under any circumstances.
 I don’t think it would happen today.”

-Prince Harry added that his mother’s death led to more difficulties in his adolescent years and through adulthood, when he felt adrift.
+Prince Harry added that his mother’s death led to more difficulties in his adolescent years and through adulthood when he felt adrift.
 This came to a head in 2012 when Prince Harry was engulfed in a scandal in the United States where he was caught partying without clothes on after a night of drinking in Las Vegas.

 How Harry and Meghan paid tribute to Princess Diana's spirit in EVERY element of their royal wedding https://t.co/uhnAm3DRmX